One of the most common questions we receive as we interact with prospects and clients is simply this: How long will it take for SEO to work?

 At Firestarter SEO, we often have companies primed and ready to roll, but in our initial audit we find a glaring problem – their site is extremely small.
 What we mean by this is that they have a home page, a services page, maybe an “About Us” page, and a contact page.
 The issue arises when we learn they have 20 key offerings for their business, and all of them are found on the services page.
 Ideally, each page should have its own target keyword.
 At most, you should target 2 keywords per page.
 This means if the site size were to stay the same (4 pages), you’d be limited to targeting 4-8 keywords, and the rest of your services would be underserved.
 To combat this, we often need to build out the website.
 By creating unique service pages for each core service, we bolster our ability to target the right keywords on a given page and to target many more words overall.

 One last factor we take into consideration in determining how long SEO takes to work is the age or longevity of the site.
-Google likes established sites who have survived the test of time.
+Google likes established sites that have survived the test of time.
 Think of it this way – let’s say you were looking to build your dream home.
 This is what you’ve worked towards your whole life.
 If all things were equal, and you had to choose between a custom home builder who has been around for 30 years, versus a custom home builder who just started a couple of months ago, who would you trust to build your dream home?
-Chances are you’ll go with the company who has been established.
+Chances are you’ll go with the company that has been established.
 Google treats your site the same way.
 Most brand new sites take a while to establish trust with the search engines.

 PUTTING IT ALL TOGETHER